 The person at the center of this case

-Justice for Medicare beneficiaries and the United States Government — the trail went cold in 2008, but the truth hasn't.
+Justice for Medicare beneficiaries defrauded in the Miami-Dade area โ the trail went cold in 2008, but the truth hasn't.

 Start here

-Jose Benitez, along with his brothers Carlos and Luis, is wanted for his alleged role in a multi-million dollar Medicare fraud scheme operating through eleven medical clinics in the Miami-Dade area from 2001 to 2004.
-The scheme involved billing Medicare for unnecessary HIV infusion treatments that were often never administered, while paying kickbacks to patients for their Medicare information and laundering proceeds through shell companies.
-Despite being indicted and having federal arrest warrants issued in May 2008, Jose Benitez remains a fugitive and may have fled to Cuba, the Dominican Republic, or Nicaragua.
+Jose Benitez and his brothers Carlos and Luis are wanted for their alleged involvement in a multi-million dollar Medicare fraud scheme operating through eleven medical clinics in Miami-Dade, Florida from 2001 to 2004.
+The scheme involved billing Medicare for medically unnecessary HIV infusion treatments, providing kickbacks to patients for their Medicare information, and laundering millions through shell companies.
+Jose Benitez was indicted on May 22, 2008, and may have fled to Cuba, the Dominican Republic, or Nicaragua.

 Try asking